 Behaviour:

-If the given EventId does not identify an even currently in the Scheduler, it throws an InvalidEventId exception as per InvalidEventId.h in [SMP_FILES];
+If the given EventId does not identify an Event currently in the Scheduler, it throws an InvalidEventId exception as per InvalidEventId.h in [SMP_FILES];

-If the EventId is identical to the current executing Event in the schedule, then the call is functionally equivalent to setting the repeat count to 0 via the SetEventCount.
+If the EventId is identical to the current executing Event in the schedule, then it still proceeds to finish normally; however, it is not executed again, as if its repeat count changed to 0 via SetEventCount;

+If the EventId is not identical to the current executing Event in the schedule, then the Event is simply removed from the scheduler and never executed, regardless of its remaining repetitions.

-setting the repeat count to 0 implies that the Event is removed from the scheduler immediately after it is executed.
+To item (b): setting the repeat count to 0 implies that the Event is removed from the scheduler immediately after it is executed.

 ECSS-E-ST-40-07_1440180